oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 > *Moreover, gateways, bridges and other similar devices need to
 > dynamically translate (or map) one data model to another one.*

-Devices and gateways can support JADN information models that are either known a-priori or bound at runtime.
+Devices and gateways can use JADN information models that are either known a-priori or bound at runtime.
-Once the IM is known, it is used by devices to produce and/or consume data, and by gateways to translate data from one format to another.
+Once the IM is known, it is used by devices to serialize, deserialize and validate data, and by gateways to validate and translate data from one format to another.
+Security gateways can use the IM to detect and reject invalid data, whether generated maliciously or by accident.

 Numerous data definition languages are in use.
 JADN is not intended to replace any of them, but serves as a Rosetta stone to facilitate translation among them.
-Starting with an information model and deriving multiple data models from it should achieve more complete translation functionality than designating a particular data model as a common translation point.
+Starting with an information model and deriving multiple data models from it, as shown in
+RFC 3444, provides more accurate and complete results than translating directly between separately-developed data models, whether in a mesh or hub topology.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).